TrustPower Broadband Plans Review

 If you’re with Trustpower for your power, you might have already heard about its broadband plans, but if you’re a new customer shopping around, you might be surprised to know about what you can get for its comparatively high prices.

 Can you Trustpower with your internet?

-Trustpower is generally a fair bit more expensive than the competition, but bundling your internet plan with one of its power contracts may save you a fair bit of coin!
-For example, the $59 offer makes Trustpower’s unlimited plans some of the cheapest in the country.
+TrustPower is generally a fair bit more expensive than the competition, but bundling your internet plan with one of its power contracts may save you a fair bit of coin!
+Bonuses and other ‘free’ stuff may also entice a lot of customers.
 However, that may not be enough for some people.
-If you’re just looking for straight broadband with no gimmicks or frills then there are likely other providers out there offering the same for less money than Trustpower.
+If you’re just looking for straight broadband with no gimmicks or frills then there are likely other providers out there offering the same for less money than TrustPower.
 Shop around people.